 Backed up Bowels – The Battle with Constipation

 How many times do you go to the washroom?
 Can you answer this question for a day, a week or a month?
-I dislike when people say “I go regularly” (It’s even worse when a professional confirms with them that (for example) going twice a week or every three days is regular for them).
+When people say “I go regularly” but only go once or twice in a week.
 That’s not right, it’s not regular, you’re just constipated.
 In fact, the same can be said if you are going way too frequently throughout the day (five, ten times a day, and your stool is loose, watery – something like diarrhea or it’s popping out like rabbit pellets – painful and irritating).

 Some great tips for having a pleasant bowel movement.

 - Drink water – slowly, and not so much that you feel sick.
 Pace yourself.
 Water should be your #1 go-to drink.

 - Fibre – beans, greens, and pectin fruit (blueberries, berries, black currants, apples, pears).
 Fibre will help to move your waste out. ***